nycki93/eleventy-for-neocities-users/src/my-page.md

----
-layout: base.njk
-title: Welcome from Markdown!
+# Welcome from Markdown!
----

-It's like a <span style="color: blue; font-weight: bold">website</span> in here.
+It's like a *website* in here.